actualbudget/docs/docs/install/render.md

 Render.com has an "Individual" plan for hobbyists (that's you!) with no monthly fee.

 To begin, you’ll need to sign up for an account.
 Go to [render.com](https://render.com/) and click **Get Started**.
 Sign up with your email and password of choice.
-You'll see a prompt to verify your eamil before you can continue.
+You'll see a prompt to verify your email before you can continue.

 ### Verification email